sammi-turner/Arcolinux-DWM-Rice/README.md

 make clean install
 ```

-7. Logout, then log back in.

-8. Install the following packages from the AUR
+7. Install the following packages from the AUR

 ```
 dracula-gtk-theme
 tela-icon-theme
 ```

-9. Open lxappearance and choose the preferred settings.
+8. Open lxappearance and choose your preferred settings.

+9. Logout, then log back in.